Rules of Engagement

 2. Your Only Loyalty Is to Truth

-Not to party, tribe, doctor, scientist, or algorithm.
+Not to party, tribe, doctor, scientist or "expert".

 3. Authority Is Not Earned by Echoing Authority